 What does it mean if you have a late period but you’re getting negative pregnancy tests?
 It means that your period isn’t actually late—you probably just ovulated late.
+Without tracking your cycle, it’s impossible to know when to take a pregnancy test.

 Is Your Cycle Always Regular?